maciej-gol/pytest-bisect-tests/README.md

 Sometimes one test can affect the execution of another test.
 This simple script tries to find the offender.

+This script can be called as standalone script, or via pytest option.

 Example:

 ```python